Tudat/tudat/tutorials/applicationWalkthroughs/shapeBasedTrajectory.rst

     Eigen::Vector6d cartesianStateAtArrival = pointerToArrivalBodyEphemeris->getCartesianState( julianDateAtDeparture + timeOfFlight );

-The environment within which the trajectory of the spacecraft is to be calculated is set up in a similar manner as in the previous tutorials: the required celestial bodies are created (from default body settings), along with a vehicle body.
+The environment within which the trajectory of the spacecraft is to be calculated is set up in a similar manner as in the previous tutorials: the required celestial bodies are created (from default body settings), along with a body object representing our vehicle.
 The ephemeris of the Sun (central body of the trajectory) is defined so that it stays at the Solar System Barycenter.

 Set up the accelerations (unperturbed and perturbed cases)